Jyonn/ONCE/readme.md

 It involves a set of news recommenders and click-through rate prediction models.
 It is a modular-design framework, supporting the integration with pretrained language models (PLMs) and large language models (LLMs).

 **Updated on Nov.
+27, 2023**: We fix the minor bugs in the README and add the citation.

+**Updated on Nov.
 5, 2023**: We have released the majority of our datasets [here](https://github.com/Jyonn/ONCE/releases/tag/Dataset), based on which you can reproduce the content summarizer of GENRE and all the open-source results of DIRE.

 **Updated on Oct.
 22, 2023**: We have our training code and pipeline established.